MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 For these file formats, only the text is indexed: DOC, DOCM, DOCX, DOT, DOTX, EML, HTML, MHT, MHTML, MSG, NWS, OBD, OBT, ODP, ODS, ODT, ONE, PDF, POT, PPS, PPT, PPTM, PPTX, TXT, XLB, XLC, XLSB, XLS, XLSX, XLT, XLXM, XML, XPS.
 For multimedia and other file types, only metadata is indexed.

-### Based on last modified date or number of days since last modification
+### Based on the last modified date or number of days since the last modification

 Use these selections to only index files modified within a specified number of days or since a specific date.